Nature-Based Science Teacher in our Outdoor Classroom

 Assistant Three-Year-Old Teacher

-My name is Katie Horneffer and I am from Reisterstown.
+My name is Katie Horneffer and I grew up in Reisterstown.
 I currently reside in Cockeysville.
 I hold a bachelor’s degree from Bethany College in Interdisciplinary Education and Psychology.
 In addition, I have my 90-hour Certification in Early Childhood Development.
-I have wanted to be a teacher since high school and I have been babysitting since the age of 13.
+I have wanted to be a teacher since high school, and I have been babysitting since the age of 13.
 I enjoy helping children develop and learn throughout the year.

 I have a passion for riding horses and love my cat, Howie.
 I love traveling to Maine because I enjoy the outdoors and the beautiful area of that state.

-This is my sixth school year at Trinity Preschool, and I am so excited to be working with Ms. Kathy for a second year in the threes class!
+This is my seventh school year at Trinity Preschool, and I am so excited to be working with Ms. Kathy for a third year in the threes class!